Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Comparison with QRPA calculations

 In Figure 6, the vortical $B(IS1v)$ and compression $B(IS1c)$ strengths for $K=0$ and $K=1$ dipole branches in $^{24}$Mg are compared.
-The states with $B(IS1v)> B(IS1c)$ should be considered as vortical in nature, see {\it e.g.} the $E_x = 7.92$-MeV ($K=1$) state.
-Instead, the states with $B(IS1v) < B(IS1c)$ have compressional irrotational character.
-Compressional states can be directly excited in the $(\alpha,\alpha')$ reaction \cite{harakeh2001giant}.
-The vortical states usually have a minor irrotational admixture and, most probably, are weakly excited in the $(\alpha,\alpha')$ reaction through this admixture.
-Figure 6 shows that, in accordance with previous QRPA predictions \cite{PhysRevLett.120.182501,PhysRevC.100.064302}, the lowest $K=1$ state at 7.92 MeV is mainly vortical.
+The states with $B(IS1v)> B(IS1c)$ should be considered as vortical in nature, see e.g. the $E_x = 7.92$-MeV $K=1$ state.
+Instead, the states with $B(IS1v) < B(IS1c)$ are basically of compressional irrotational character.
+Compressional states can be directly excited in the $(\alpha,\alpha^\prime)$ reaction \cite{harakeh2001giant}.
+The vortical states usually have a minor irrotational admixture and, most probably, are weakly excited in the $(\alpha,\alpha^\prime)$ reaction through this admixture.
+Figure 6 shows that, in accordance with previous QRPA predictions \cite{PhysRevLett.120.182501,PhysRevC.100.064302}, the lowest $K=1$ state at $E_x = 7.92$-MeV is mainly vortical.
 Moreover, for $E_x < 14$ MeV, the $K=1$ branch exhibits much more vorticity than the $K=0$ branch.
 The summed $B(IS1v)$ and $B(IS1c)$ are reported in Table \ref{tab-2}.

-The vortical character of the {\it lowest} dipole state may be a peculiarity of $^{24}$Mg, potentially unique to that nucleus.
+The vortical character of the {\it lowest} dipole state may be a unique peculiarity of $^{24}$Mg.
 At least, this is not the case in $^{26}$Mg and $^{28}$Si, as discussed below.
-As mentioned above, the vortical 7.92-MeV ($K=1$) state in $^{24}$Mg is mainly formed by the proton $pp[211\uparrow - 330\uparrow]$ and neutron $nn[211\uparrow - 330\uparrow]$ $1ph$ configurations.
+As mentioned above, the vortical 7.92-MeV $K=1$ state in $^{24}$Mg is mainly formed by the proton $pp[211\uparrow - 330\uparrow]$ and neutron $nn[211\uparrow - 330\uparrow]$ $1ph$ configurations.
 Just these configurations produce the vortical flow \cite{Ne_EPJ}.
 The large prolate deformation in $^{24}$Mg downshifts the energy of these configurations, thus making the vortical dipole state the lowest in energy \cite{PhysRevLett.120.182501,Ne_EPJ}.
-It is remarkable that the previous AMD+GCM calculations \cite{chiba2019cluster} give a very similar result for $^{24}$Mg: that lowest dipole state at $E_x = 9.2$ MeV has vortical ($K=1$) character and a higher compressional ($K=0$) state at $E_x = 11.1$ MeV.
+It is remarkable that the previous AMD+GCM calculations \cite{chiba2019cluster} give a very similar result for $^{24}$Mg: that the lowest dipole state at $E_x = 9.2$ MeV has vortical ($K=1$) character and a higher compressional ($K=0$) state at $E_x = 11.1$ MeV.